 However, this is a relatively new area which, only 170 years ago, was known as Brompton and was an 80-acre site of market gardens and fields.
-It was renamed, South Kensington after the opening of the first museums to give it more appeal to visitors at the time; the name being chosen because it was close to Kensington Palace.
+It was renamed South Kensington after the opening of the first museums to give it more appeal to visitors at the time; the name was chosen because it was close to Kensington Palace.

-The area grew quickly over a 70 year period after the first ever world exhibition in 1851.
+South Kensington quickly grew over a 70-year period after the first-ever world exhibition in 1851.
 This exhibition was housed in Hyde Park in a huge palace of glass.
 It featured exhibits from around the world, including those of the British Empire.
-It was an instant draw for the Brit-ish and many people from overseas.
+It was an instant draw for the British and many people from overseas.
 The recent advent of the railways meant people of all backgrounds and ages were attracted in huge numbers to visit.
 In fact, it was so successful that it brought in large sums for the country, which were then used to create our museums.

 Victoria & Albert Museum: Michelangelo’s David, plaster cast c 1856, gallery 46b, the Weston Cast Court.
 Photo Credit: © Ingrid M Wallenborg.

 The Natural History Museum features many species which can still be found across the planet, as well as many that are extinct.
 Here you can view animals, birds, insects, fossils, hear the sounds of dinosaurs and see their skeletons.
-There are also sections dedicated to rocks and minerals showing wide varieties of gemstones of all different colours.
-There are rare rocks from Mars and the moon and even space dust which dates back millions of years.
-This is the museum which appeals most to children, but it is also a delight for adults with a wonderful exhibition each year on Wildlife Photography.
+There are also sections dedicated to rocks and minerals, showing wide varieties of gemstones of all different colours.
+There are rare rocks from Mars and the moon and even space dust that date back millions of years.
+This is the museum that appeals most to children, but it is also a delight for adults, with a wonderful exhibition each year on Wildlife Photography.

 Hope, the blue whale skeleton at the Natural History Museum in London.
 Photo Credit: © Ursula Petula Barzey.